Notice of Pre-AIA or AIA Status

 Pierce discloses a wire saw (see abstract) in the same field of endeavor as the wire saw of the present invention and discloses that such a system includes a cover 112 for a wire store thereof (housing), and a wire tension lower than an operating wire tension being settable when the cover is opened (par 0085 which discloses that a wire tension may be reduced while the cover 112 is removed, or prior to and while a cover 112 is removed; and see par 0066 which discloses that “The tension adjustment member 240 is adjustable to adjust a quantity of tension applied to the cutting member 24 and may be adjusted to allow for removal and replacement of the cutting member”) in order to allow for removal of the cover to allow for replacing the wire saw blade when worn, (par 0085)(claim 15) and wherein the operating wire tension is settable when the cover is closed (par 0066) (Claim 16), in order to adjust the tension during use (par.
 0066).

-Regarding Claim 17, Clarke lacks a remote control, and the actuator for tautening the saw wire being a constituent of the remote control (Claim 17).
+Regarding Claim 17, Clark lacks a remote control, and the actuator for tautening the saw wire being a constituent of the remote control (Claim 17).

-Lilly discloses a wire saw (see abstract) in the same field of endeavor as the wire saw of the present invention and discloses that such a system includes a remote control, and the actuator for tautening the saw wire being a constituent of the remote control (par 0106).
+Parsells discloses a wire saw (see abstract) in the same field of endeavor as the wire saw of the present invention and discloses that such a system includes a remote control (“remote control” par.
+0030), and the actuator for tautening the saw wire being a constituent of the remote control (par 0030), in order to reduce exposure to workers of hazardous conditions see abstract.

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Clarke by including a remote control, and the actuator for tautening the saw wire being a constituent of the remote control (Claim 17), in order to control the device and the tension of the device in a remote fashion, which provides greater flexibility to a user in the using of the device.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Clark by including a remote control, and the actuator for tautening the saw wire being a constituent of the remote control (Claim 17), in order to reduce exposure to workers of hazardous conditions as taught by Parsells.

 Regarding Claim 21, Clarke discloses a method for tautening a saw wire in a wire saw (par 0091), the method comprising: a) providing a wire saw 10 with a saw wire 16, the wire saw being as recited in claim 13 or the wire saw being provided as part of a system comprising the wire saw (see claim 13 rejection and as discussed above) and